thanhtran-git/weather-widget/README.md

-A weather widget that dispays the curremt temperature with a weather icon a max/min temp forecast of the next two days.
+A weather widget that dispays the current temperature with a fitting weather icon and a max/min temp forecast of the next two days.
 The opensource API from Deutscher Wetterdienst is used.
-The weather station is located in Berlin-Tempelhof.
+The weather station of the ID 10384 is located in Berlin-Tempelhof.

 Coded in VSC with React.